 With this new article we are going to introduce a new category in our blog named “Unique Destinations”.
-In this new section we will focus on places that are unique and differ from ordinary travel destinations.
-Journeys already made or planned.
 On our first post we will refer to the famous Atlantic Ocean Road in Norway.

 Located in the midwest part of the Norwegian coast, the Atlantic Ocean Road (Atlanterhavsvegen in Norwegian) is one of the most scenic drives in the world.
 Driving along this road is like crossing the sea.
 It is built on several small islands, which are connected by several causeways and bridges (the most famous being Storseisundet Bridge).
 The road turns and passes over the wild waves of the frozen Norwegian Sea, that often crash over the construction during storms.